 Create a bed for the chromatography column with suitable media for this process.
 Media can be purchased direct through summit, or sigma etc… if you have to ask how much it is – you cant afford it. using clean co-solvent solution wash the sides of the tube down along with some clean, sterile basic sand at top of the bed to prevent turbulence from washing the top of the bed sideways.
 It is paramount to perform this procedure properly as the density of the bed is very important to retain with zero air pockets or gaps etc. This media is much more expensive then our silicate product and so its difficulty to use follows. it tend to be more “sticky” on solutions.
 It’s not actually sticky, just if you make a mess, it sticks and dries to everything.

 So now that you have gravity and back pressure set your bed, add more solvent (a bit) to make sure your bed is covered and does not dry out.

-You have now separated the THCA from the curative.
+You have now separated the T H C from the curative.
 Using a properly setup rotovap, you need to remove these dangerous solvents from the solution.
-It can be re prepped for curative crystallization techniques.
+It can be re-prepped for curative crystallization techniques.